-CSO coverage Up to 40% may be covered by the other categories.
-These other categories could be 1, 2A, 2B or crude oil, or tickets of crude oil At least 60% must be covered by the stock or tickets in the relevant category.
+Up to 40% may be covered by the other categories.
+These other categories could be own physical stocks of 1, 2A, 2B or crude oil, or tickets of crude oil At least 60% must be covered by the stock or tickets in the relevant category.
 Example If we continue the example of Company B, who has sold 100,000 to others and got a CSO for 6,690.
-In this example, Company B has sold products in category 1 and got a CSO in category 1 for 6,690.
-Limitations on coverage from abroad Maximum coverage from abroad by tickets or own stocks abroad: 30% of 6,690 = 2,007 Minimum coverage from Denmark: 70% of 6,690 = 4,683.
-Flexibility about CSO coverage The 60%, 4,014, must be covered by physical stocks or by tickets in the category of the relevant obligation The 40%, 2,676, may be covered by:
+In this example, Company B has sold products in category 1 and got a CSO in category 1 of 6,690.
+Limitations on coverage from abroad Maximum coverage from abroad by tickets or own stock abroad: 30% of 6,690 = 2,007 Minimum coverage from Denmark: 70% of 6,690 = 4,683 Flexibility in CSO coverage 60% (4,014 tons in above example) must be covered by physical stocks or by tickets in the category of the relevant obligation.
+40% (2,676 tons in above example) may be covered by:

 - Physical stocks or tickets in category 1

 - Physical stocks in category 2A

 - Physical stocks in category 2B

 - Physical stocks or tickets of crude oil

-Please note that if a CSO is covered by other products, the standard densities stated in the executive order annex 2 apply.
+Please note that if a CSO is covered by other products, the standard densities stated in the executive order annex 2 applies.
 These densities are defined as follows:

-- 0.74 for gasoline (category 1)
+- · 0.74 for gasoline (category 1)

-- 0.815 for jet fuel (category 2A)
+- · 0.815 for jet fuel (category 2A)

-- 0.84 for gas and diesel oil(category 2B)
+- · 0.84 for gas and diesel oil (category 2B)

-Categories 1, 2A and 2B must be reported in m3 at 15 Celcius, while category 3 and crude oil must be reported in tonnes.
+Categories 1, 2A and 2B must be reported in m3 at 15 Celsius, while category 3, crude oil and feedstock must be reported in tons.

 Disclaimer

 The FDO assumes no responsibility for any actions arising from the above information.
 All the above information is the FDO's interpretation of the applicable legislation.
 It is at all times a company's responsibility to keep up to date on current legislation, including its potential interpretations.

 For further information, please contact the Danish Energy Agency or the FDO.

 Contact persons:

-Danish Energy Agency Line Svane Jørgensen, +45 33 92 66 68, jsln@ens.dk Danish Central Stockholding Entity, Danske Olieberedskabslagre - FDO Director Peter Dam-Hendriksen, + 45 33 45 65 40, fdo@fdo.dk Controller Martin Jensen, + 45 33 45 65 40, oildata@fdo.dk Controller Kenneth Rygaard, +45 33 45 65 40, oildata@fdo.dk
+Danish Energy Agency - DEA Line Svane Jørgensen, +45 33 92 66 68, lsjn@ens.dk Danish Central Stockholding Entity, Danske Olieberedskabslagre - FDO Director Peter Dam-Hendriksen, + 45 33 45 65 40, fdo@fdo.dk Controller Martin Jensen, + 45 33 45 65 40, fdo@fdo.dk Controller Kenneth Rygaard, +45 33 45 65 40, fdo@fdo.dk